thegrumpys/odop/docs/Help/features.md

  specific to each different material type.
  Similarly, a feature is provided to select the closest or otherwise most appropriate design from a catalog of stock designs.
- The spring design example provides multiple sample compression spring catalogs, including U.S. Military Standard 24585 (SAE-AS24585).
+ The default stock spring catalogs supplied with ODOP:Spring include U.S. Military Standard 24585 (SAE-AS24585) for compression springs and MS24586 (SAE-AS24586) for extension springs.

 * Save and recovery of designs